bluenote-1577/phase-doc/docs/source/scripts.rst

 Utility scripts
 ==============

-floria comes with some utillity scripts that are useful for visualizing results.
+floria comes with some utility scripts that are useful for visualizing results.
 These scripts can be found in ``floria/scripts`` in floria's github repository: https://github.com/bluenote-1577/floria.

 Requirements
 ------------